sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

 ## Guidance

-### Matrix Must Be Square
+### Matrix Usually Must Be Square

-The matrix $A$ must be square to represent a system of linear equations with the same number of unknowns as equations.
+The matrix $A$ usually must be square to represent a system of linear equations with the same number of unknowns as equations.
 If not, SymPy will give the error ``ShapeError: `self` and `rhs` must have the same number of rows.``

+The exception to the requirement that a matrix be square comes from SymPy's use of the {any}`Moore-Penrose pseudoinverse
+<sympy.matrices.matrices.MatrixBase.pinv>`.

 ### Solving Several Matrix Equations With the Same Matrix